nubenetes/awesome-kubernetes/docs/monitoring.md

 * [hmh.engineering: Musings on microservice observability!](https://hmh.engineering/musings-on-microservice-observability-f7052ac42f04)
 * [stackoverflow.blog: Observability is key to the future of software (and your DevOps career)](https://stackoverflow.blog/2021/09/08/observability-is-key-to-the-future-of-software-and-your-devops-career/) Observability platforms enable you to easily figure out what’s happening with every request and to identify the cause of issues fast.
 Learning the principles of observability and OpenTelemetry will set you apart from the crowd and provide you with a skill set that will be in increasing demand as more companies perform cloud migrations.
 * [forbes.com: Who Should Own The Job Of Observability In DevOps?](https://www.forbes.com/sites/forbestechcouncil/2021/09/03/who-should-own-the-job-of-observability-in-devops/)
+* [dzone: Monitoring Web Servers Should Never Be Complex](https://dzone.com/articles/monitoring-web-servers-should-never-be-complex) Monitoring Web Services can become very very complex.
+But what really is needed to detect a failure?
+And how can setup and simplify your monitoring?

 ### Key Performance Indicator (KPI)
 * [KPIs](https://kpi.org/KPI-Basics)